-Mindful of the benefits and potential harms of public performances for these vulnerable individuals,35 public performances (6 per year) were arranged to get publicity for funding applications for the group, and also provided a sense of purpose for the weekly practices.
+Public performances (six per year) were driven by a need to get publicity for funding applications for the group, but also provided a sense of purpose for the weekly practices.
 Although the logistics of public performances was challenging, these events were well tolerated and enjoyed by the group.
-Performing to an audience boosted the confidence of the individuals and the group and gave them a real sense of achievement.
+Performing to an audience boosted the confidence of both the individuals and the group, and gave them a real sense of achievement.
 They also appreciated the opportunity to perform as a contribution to their local community as well as wider audiences.

 In addition to the enjoyment of the group, the shared purpose engendered a sense of shared responsibility.
-For many, the weekly singing practice became a key event in their week-something that had priority over other activities; and something that they would strive to get to regardless of the weather or other difficulties.
-As the year progressed, many members contributed to the group 'community', for example, writing the weekly newsletter, carpooling, providing morning tea and developing T-shirt designs for the group.
+For many, the weekly singing practice became a key event in their week - something that had priority over other activities; and something that they would strive to get to regardless of the weather or other difficulties.
+As the year progressed, many members took on roles of responsibility for the group, e.g. writing the weekly newsletter, carpooling, providing morning tea, and developing T-shirt designs for the group.

 I always look forward to Wednesdays [rehearsal day]...
 Yeah, I always come back on time because that's my number one [priority].
-Oh yes, if I'm going away I make sure I can get back for the choir.
-(Participant 2, interview)
+Oh yes, if I'm going away I make sure I can get back for the choir (Participant 2, interview)

-Participation in meaningful physical activity
+4. Participation in meaningful physical activity